praxes/praxes/doc/api/io/spec.rst

 :meth:`SpecFile.update` is provided to update the file's index in the event that data has been appended to the file.

-Also extending :class:`ReadOnlyDict` is :class:`SpecScan`, which scans a portion of the file and creates an index of available datasets and metadata::
+Also extending :class:`Mapping` is :class:`SpecScan`, which scans a portion of the file and creates an index of available datasets and metadata::

    >>> scan.keys()